 Fiat Doblo Cargo van review

-With a big range and big capacities the Fiat Doblo Cargo is a serious contender in the small van segment
+With a wide range of engines and capacities, the Fiat Doblo Cargo is a serious contender in the small van segment

-For a van with two International Van of the Year awards safely stowed in its trophy cabinet, Fiat’s Doblo Cargo sometimes doesn’t get the credit it deserves.
+For a van with two International Van of the Year awards safely stowed in its trophy cabinet, Fiat’s Doblo Cargo doesn’t always get the credit it deserves.

-The original, slightly odd-looking, Doblo Cargo arrived in 2000 and claimed the International Van of the Year crown after a facelift improved matters in 2006.
-The second generation model took its bow in 2010 alongside its Vauxhall Combo sister vehicle and the Doblo was again named International Van of the Year in 2011.
+The original, slightly odd-looking, Doblo Cargo arrived in 2000, but claimed the International Van of the Year crown after a facelift improved matters in 2006.
+The second generation model took its bow in 2010, alongside its Vauxhall Combo sister vehicle, and the Doblo was again named International Van of the Year in 2011.

-Now Fiat hopes that this newly-revised Doblo Cargo can build on the 8.9% share of the UK small van market it secured in 2014.
-To do so, it’ll need to put one over on the likes of the Citroen Berlingo, Ford Transit Connect, Renault Kangoo and the Volkswagen Caddy.
+Fiat further revised the Doblo Cargo in 2015 to help it build on its relatively minor share of the UK small van market.
+To do that, it’ll need to put one over on the likes of the Citroen Berlingo, Peugeot Partner, Ford Transit Connect, Renault Kangoo and Volkswagen Caddy.

 The most recent redesign gives the Fiat Doblo Cargo a smarter look with a wider grille topped by revised headlamps and a sculpted bonnet, although you'd still struggle to call it pretty.
 The bumper below is chunkier than it was, for added protection and to contribute to the Doblo’s purposeful visuals with longer horizontal lines.

-Of more importance to operators will be improvements to the Doblo’s refinement, gear change and engine response that further boost an impressive dynamic package built on the van’s advanced independent rear suspension.
-Traction+ versions add an electronic differential to help get you out of slippery situations and the Doblo Cargo Ecojet models feature a package of improvements to boost economy by up to 15%.
-Basic trim levels run from the base model through SX to the fully-loaded Technico models.
+Of more importance to operators will be improvements to the Doblo’s refinement, gearchange and engine response, with the move to Euro 6 engines, that further boost an impressive dynamic package built on the van’s independent rear suspension.
+Traction+ versions add an electronic differential to help get you out of slippery situations, and Doblo Cargo Ecojet models feature a package of improvements to boost economy by up to 15 per cent.
+Trim levels run from the base model through EcoJet and SX to fully-loaded Technico.

 MPG, CO2 and Running Costs

-The 1.4-litre petrol engine option is the entry-point the Doblo Cargo range but the vast majority of buyers will take one of the Multijet common-rail diesels.
+The 1.4-litre petrol engine option is the entry-point in the Doblo Cargo range but the vast majority of buyers will take one of the MultiJet II common-rail diesels.